-Eligibility criteria for receiving UI (i.e. being insured) when one becomes unemployed are as follows: having been a member of an UIF for minimum one year, registering as unemployed at the Public Employment Service Office on the first day of unemployment, having contacted the UIF, and to having worked a total of 52 weeks during the previous 3 years.
+Eligibility criteria for receiving UI (i.e. being insured) when one becomes unemployed are as follows: having been a member of a UIF for a minimum of one year, registering as unemployed at the Public Employment Service Office on the first day of unemployment, having contacted the UIF, and having worked a total of 52 weeks during the previous 3 years.
 However, special rules apply to the part-time insured, the self-employed, people outside the 25-50 age group, and students who have just completed their studies.

 If workers become unemployed without being insured, they may be entitled to SA.
-Eligibility criteria for receiving SA are that the individual is suffering from a 'social event' (e.g. divorce, loss of provider/breadwinner, long time sickness or unemployment), without being eligible for any other supports and that his or her household wealth is less than 10.000 DDK if single and 20.000 DKK if married (in 2012).
-5 As SA is administered by the municipalities, the individual must contact the local municipality office to receive SA.
+Eligibility criteria for receiving SA are that the individual is suffering from a 'social event' (e.g. divorce, long-time sickness, unemployment), without being eligible for any other supports and that his or her household wealth is less than 1,300 EUR if single and 2,600 EUR if married (in 2012).
+As SA is administered by the municipalities, the individual must contact the local municipality office to receive it.
 For individuals complying with SA eligibility criteria, SA is also available at UI exhaustion.
-While SA is mean- tested, the level of UI is related to previous earnings with an upper cap.
-The replacement rate in the UI system is 90 percent but with a very low ceiling (e.g. 139,880 DKK per year in 1998).
-This low ceiling means that the majority of unemployed persons have a lower replacement rate than 90 percent.
-6 SA corresponds to 80 percent of UI.
-Finally, in the Danish system the individual can have a holiday while unemployed, with the average holiday period lasting 5-6 weeks.
+Whilst SA is means- tested and corresponds to 80 per cent of UI, the level of UI is related to previous earnings with an upper cap.
+The replacement rate in the UI system is 90 per cent but with a very low ceiling (e.g. 18,650 EUR per year in 1998).
+This low ceiling means that the majority of unemployed persons have a lower replacement rate than 90 per cent.
+In the Danish system the individual can take a holiday whilst unemployed, with the average holiday period lasting 5-6 weeks.
+Thus Denmark has a generous social system resembling those in other Scandinavian countries.